-The majority's [\\\\51] second argument for its disputed limitation of Pickering doctrine is that the First Amendment has little or no work to do here owing to an assertedly comprehensive complement of state and national statutes protecting government whistle-blowers from vindictive bosses.
-See ante, at \\\\\\, 164 L. Ed.
-2d, at 703-704.
-But even if I close my eyes to the tenet that "'[t]he applicability of a provision of the Constitution has never depended on the vagaries of state or federal law,'" Board of Comm'rs, Wabaunsee Cty. v.
-Umbehr, 518 U.S. 668, 680, 116 S. Ct.
-2342, 135 L. Ed.
-2d 843 (1996), the majority's counsel to rest easy fails on its own terms.
+The majority's second argument for its disputed limitation of Pickering doctrine is that the First Amendment has little or no work to do here owing to an assertedly comprehensive complement of state and national statutes protecting government whistle-blowers from vindictive bosses.
+See ante, at 13-14.
+But even if I close my eyes to the tenet that "'[t]he applicability of a provision of the Constitution has never depended on the vagaries of state or federal law," Board of Comm'rs, Wabaunsee Cty. v.
+Umbehr, 518 U. S. 668, 680 (1996), the majority's counsel to rest easy fails on its own terms.

-[\440] [\\\\52] To begin with, speech addressing official wrongdoing may well fall outside protected whistle-blowing, [\\\713] defined in the classic sense of exposing an official's fault to a third party or to the public; the teacher in Givhan, for
+To begin with, speech addressing official wrongdoing may well fall outside protected whistle-blowing, defined in the classic sense of exposing an official's fault to a third party or to the public; the teacher in Givhan, for example, who raised the issue of unconstitutional hiring bias, would not have qualified as that sort of whistle-blower, for she

-&lt;sup>7 Even though this Court has recognized that 42 U.S.C. § 1983 "does not authorize a suit for every alleged violation of federal law," Livadas v.
-Bradshaw, 512 U.S. 107, 132, 114 S. Ct.
-2068, 129 L. Ed.
-2d 93 (1994), the rule is that "§ 1983 remains a generally and presumptively available remedy for claimed violations of federal law," id., at 133, 114 S. Ct.
-2068, 129 L. Ed.
-2d 93.
-Individual enforcement under § 1983 is rendered unavailable for alleged violations of federal law when the underlying statutory provision is part of a federal statutory scheme clearly incompatible with individual enforcement under § 1983.
+&lt;sup>7 Even though this Court has recognized that 42 U. S. C. §1983 "does not authorize a suit for every alleged violation of federal law," Livadas v.
+Bradshaw, 512 U. S. 107, 132 (1994), the rule is that "§1983 remains a generally and presumptively available remedy for claimed violations of federal law," id., at 133.
+Individual enforcement under §1983 is rendered unavailable for alleged violations of federal law when the underlying statutory provision is part of a federal statutory scheme clearly incompatible with individual enforcement under §1983.
 See Rancho Palos Verdes v.
-Abrams, 544 U.S. 113, 119-120, 125 S. Ct.
-1453, 161 L. Ed.
-2d 316 (2005).
+Abrams, 544 U. S. 113, 119-120 (2005).